rust-lang/book/src/ch05-03-method-syntax.md

 ### Multiple `impl` Blocks

-Each struct is allowed to have multiple `impl` blocks.
+Each method is allowed to have multiple `impl` blocks.
 For example, Listing 5-15 is equivalent to the code shown in Listing 5-16, which has each method in its own `impl` block.